BlairyDev/ASE220-02/README.md

     ```terminal
     http://localhost:3000/

-5. To test HTTP Requests open "api-request.rest" and check "data.json" for changes
+5. To test HTTP Requests open "api-request.rest" and check "data.json" for changes.
+If you Add, modify, and delete the formatting of data.json will going to be messy.
+Check the console log in terminal to see outputs of each

+###
+###

 ### Part 2(ASE220-03)
 ### 1. Blair Asistin (Individual)